ConYel/docker_SPAR/README.md

 * `STAR --runMode genomeGenerate --genomeDir hg38/star --genomeFastaFiles hg38.fa --runThreadN 4`

 ## Run the container and mount the directory
-* `docker run --name spar --rm -ti --mount type=bind,source="$PWD/my_data",target=/home/my_data spar_cont`
+* `docker run --name spar --rm -ti --mount -v "$PWD/my_data":/home/my_data spar_cont`

-The config.docker.hg38.sh can be used to run the workflow just be sure that you have given the same names of the virtual docker file ~ "my_data"
+The config.docker.hg38.sh can be used to run the workflow please make sure that you have given the same names of the virtual docker folder ~ "my_data"